mossicrue/katello-attach-subscription/README.md

 :host_id = <the id of the host we need to attach>
 ```

-Tests that were made using various type of subscriptions and return that:
+or opening the **Subscription** page of one of the your listed products in the **Subscription Summary** of the **Access Portal of RedHat**.
+If the value of **Instance Based** is **YES**, the subscriptions will have an **Instance Multiplier** of **2**, otherwise it would be of **1**.

+The checked subscriptions are divided in these list as from result:

 **A.** These subs has 1 as `instance_multiplier`

-  - VDC Subs (VDC RHEL, VDC ESL and VDC Smart Management) that would be attached on an Hypervisor
+  - Virtual Datacenter Subscription that would be attached on an Hypervisor as:
-  - VDC Subs that would be attached on a virtual server that is on Fully Entitled Hypervisor
+    - *"Red Hat Enterprise Linux for Virtual Datacenters, Premium"*
+    - *"Red Hat Enterprise Linux for Virtual Datacenters, Standard"*
+    - *"Red Hat Enterprise Linux Extended Life Cycle Support (Unlimited Guests)"*
+    - *"Smart Management for Unlimited Guests"*
-  - Self-support subscriptions for physical or virtual nodes as *"Red Hat Enterprise Linux Server Entry Level, Self-support"*, *"Red Hat Enterprise Linux Server for HPC Compute Node, Self-support (1-2 sockets) (Up to 1 guest)"* and *"Smart Management for Red Hat Enterprise Linux Server for HPC Compute Node (Up to 1 guest)"*
+  - Self-support subscriptions for physical or virtual nodes as
+    - *"Red Hat Enterprise Linux Server Entry Level, Self-support"*,
+    - *"Red Hat Enterprise Linux Server for HPC Compute Node, Self-support (1-2 sockets) (Up to 1 guest)"*
+    - *"Smart Management for Red Hat Enterprise Linux Server for HPC Compute Node (Up to 1 guest)"*

 **B.** These subs has 2 as `instance_multiplier`:

 - *"Red Hat Enterprise Linux Server, Standard (Physical or Virtual Nodes)"*
 - *"Red Hat Enterprise Linux Server, Premium (Physical or Virtual Nodes)"*
+- *"Red Hat Enterprise Linux Extended Life Cycle Support (Physical or Virtual Nodes)"*
+- *"Red Hat Gluster Storage, Standard (1 Physical or Virtual Node)"*
+- *"Red Hat Gluster Storage, Premium (1 Physical or Virtual Node)"*
+- *"Resilient Storage"
+- *"High Availability"
 - *"Smart Management"*
-- *"Red Hat Enterprise Linux Extended Life Cycle Support (Physical or Virtual Nodes)"*
+- *"90 Day Red Hat Enterprise Linux Server Supported Evaluation with Smart Management, Monitoring and all Add-Ons"

 The workaorund code simply checks if the host is **Physical** and need to attach one of the subscriptions in the B list, as only Physical servers may need instance_multiplier **2**.
 **Hypervisor**'s subscriptions has `instance_multiplier` set to **1** and Virtual Guest need only **1** sub (fixed value)